LabxSCUT/swan/README.rst

 	Due to the multiple R and Python dependencies involved, the easiest way to use SWAN is by the provided docker image.
-  If you have a docker server running, just git clone the swan package to a local dir say $SWAN_HOME.
+  If you have a docker server running, just need to download the Dockerfile from
   From $SWAN_HOME